-A. M. Bingham scholarship of fifty dollars to be awarded to an entering student who has high grades, real need for assistance, and sufficient promise to deserve such recognition.
-(This scholarship was donated to Scranton-Keystone by A. M. Bingham of Scranton.)
+Scranton area scholarship of fifty dollars to be awarded to an entering student of the Scranton area who has high grades, real need for the assistance, and sufficient promise to deserve such recognition.
+(This scholarship was donated to Keystone College by Richard E. Little, Keystone Academy, '16.)